SkynetLabs/skynet-kernel/README.md

 creators the moment they join a new application or platform.

 ## Known Issues

+This browser extension does not work in Chrome.
+This is medium-high priority to fix.

 There's an issue with the proxy code that causes websites to sometimes fail to load.
 This includes both skynet apps and also standard websites.
 This also